michaellynn/michaellynn.github.io/_posts/2018-07-27-booting-secure.md

 Reconnecting the device to the network and then later checking in Preboot, it would seem new `*.j137ap.15156C1879A0A6.im4m` files have been recreated.

-Interstingly, each one rebuilds a uniquely named file - but always with the same hex name for itself.
+Interestingly, each one rebuilds a uniquely named file - but always with the same hex name for itself.

 They appear to be different every time they're remade because the checksums keep changing.
 So they're not static records but instead are likely dynamic signatures, needing that network access in order to be created.